Extending the Linux microPlatform¶

 The meta-subscriber-overrides.git repo allows you to customize the packages included in your factory image.

-Add packages to the list for CORE_IMAGE_BASE_INSTALL
+Add packages to the list for CORE_IMAGE_BASE_INSTALL located in

 recipes-samples/images/lmp-factory-image.bb.